tanich04/Legal-Assistant/README.md

-# SPECTER Legal Assistant
+# Legal Assistant

-SPECTER is an AI-powered legal assistant that automates the generation of First Information Reports (FIRs) and delivers them to users via WhatsApp using Twilio.
+An AI-powered legal assistant that automates the generation of First Information Reports (FIRs) and delivers them to users via WhatsApp using Twilio.
 It also provides AI/NLP-powered legal query handling to help users get quick legal assistance.

 ## Features